Table of Contents

 Product Scanning or Selection

 The process begins when a cashier scans the product’s barcode using a scanner.
-This pulls up the product information, including price, description, and any discounts or promotions that are running at the time.
+This displays the product information, including price, description, and any current discounts or promotions.

 Total Cost Calculation

 Once all items are scanned, the POS software works out the entire bill.
-It automatically adds sales tax, discounts, or loyalty points, so there’s no need for you to put it manually.
-This keeps the checkout process fast and correct.
+It automatically adds sales tax, discounts, or loyalty points, so you don’t need to enter them manually.
+This ensures a fast and accurate checkout process.

 Bank Communication